 Unfortunately, you can't shoot action scenes in the Trilith space or anything involving stunts.
 You can shoot the dialogue before and or after the action scene, but we have to be mindful of neighbors.
 GFA may have flexibility with stunts.
 Please include requests in your proposals.

-Please submit location requests for all spaces to Shandra and Sanghoon, please CC both along with the Production Manager, at least a week in advance.
-If you have questions:
+Please submit location requests for all spaces (apart from UGA/MFA's Trilith space needed for non-shooting purposes) to Shandra and Sanghoon, please CC both along with your dedicated Production Coordinator, at least a week in advance.
+If you have questions please feel free to contact: